 In general photography a converter is an optical system, placed behind or in front of a lens, to change the focal length of the lens in use.
 Even a single macro-lens put in the filter thread of any lens is a converter.
 This chapter - however - deals with Nikon converters that can be placed in between a camera body and a lens.
 Nikon Corporation has given these tele-converters the code TC in front of a number, indicating (in most cases) the magnification of the focal length of the lens in use.
 Nikon never produced tele-converters for its rangefinder cameras.
 Relatively late Nikon introduced its first tele-converters for its single lens reflex cameras in 1976.
 Many third brands were available much earlier and this fact together with the great demand for converters, equaling the optical quality of all Nikkors, Nikon decided to produce its own converters.
 With great respect to the capabilities of Nikon´s optical engineers optical performance of a converter-lens-combination doesn´t always improve.
 Most converters can be used as an ´emergency´ replacement for a long and heavy telelens.
 As all Nikkors are designed individually and have their own optical specifications a teleconverter, that has to fit more than one lens, will - inevitably - be the result of many compromises.
 But if you need a teleconverter choose the best Nikon TC you can get, as they will match mechanically (all connectors, etc.) and optically (coating, etc.) the Nikkor lens in use much better than any other converter.

 Not all converters can be used on all Nikon SLR´s or Nikkor lenses, although all Nikon TC-converters have the famous F-mount on both sides.
 Some were specifically made for the use on just one camera or one lens.
 The compatibility will be mentioned in the review of each teleconverter.
 Be aware of the fact that lenses with a G-mount cannot be used on the older teleconverters (those without electronic contacts).
+Do not use more than one converter on a camera body and lens combination.
+Not all converters can be used on another converter.
+It may even damage a converter!.
+Optical performance of more than one converter is very bad, too!

 Each converter in use on any lens will decrease the amount of light that comes trough the lens.
 You may loose the equivalent of 1 up to 2 stops (f-numbers) depending of the converter*.
 The exposure meter in the SLR camera will measure the right exposure without any problem, unless you are using a lens with a maximum aperture of smaller than f/5.6 (or higher f-number).
 If you are using an auto focus camera and auto focus lens the AF-sensor in the camera may not work if the maximum aperture of the lens-converter-combination is smaller than f/5.6.